hermes atlas

 • Features a native Rust TUI and 3D visualization dashboard

-• Supports integrations for Hermes, Claude, Gemini, and Cursor
+• Supports Hermes Agent, Claude Code, Gemini, and Cursor integrations

 full readme from github